kapturoff/online-shop/README.md

 Returns: ```User```

-After it, you can get data of user by passing his ID as request parameter like this — _/users/<user_id>_
+After user registered, you can get data of his profile by passing his ID as request parameter like this — _/users/<user_id>_

 Example of request:
 ```